-The CAC will be composed of no more than fifteen (15) voting members, nor less than eleven (11).
-The initial members of the Committee will be nominated by PRDOH, for an initial term of eighteen (18) months, taking in consideration the areas vulnerable to disasters identified in the CDBG-MIT Action Plan and must be representative of the geographic, racial, and socioeconomic diversity of Puerto Rico.
-The CAC will aspire to have diverse representation in its plenary and work groups.
-Similarly, it will work with the specific intention of providing visibility to the vulnerable communities affected by natural disasters and facilitating the communication between these communities and PRDOH.
-Each member shall designate a person to represent them on a consistent basis when necessary to ensure continuity of the work.
+The CAC will be composed of no fewer than eleven (11) and no more than fifteen (15) voting members.
+The initial members will be nominated and designated by PRDOH Secretary, for a term of eighteen (18) months, considering the disaster-vulnerable areas identified in the CDBG-MIT Action Plan.
+Members must reflect the geographic, racial, and socioeconomic diversity of Puerto Rico.
+The CAC will strive for broad and diverse representation in both its plenary body and working groups.
+It will work intentionally to provide visibility to vulnerable communities affected by natural disasters and to facilitate communication between these communities and PRDOH.

+Each member shall designate an alternate who may consistently represent them when necessary, ensuring the continuity and effectiveness of the CAC's work.

-Once the CAC has been formally constituted, it will review and approve a Work Plan, in collaboration with PRDOH.
-The CAC may set up working subcommittees, establish their composition, issues to be addressed and work expectations.
+Once formally established, the CAC will review and approve a Work Plan in collaboration with PRDOH.
+The CAC may create subcommittees, define their composition, outline the issues to be addressed, and set expectations for their work.

-Successive Nominations: For successive nominations to integrate the CAC, any interested person or organization can present a nomination proposal to PRDOH using the following digital form: https://app.smartsheet.com/b/form/c51510f7a72941a886b85401cc93b3e5.
+Successive Nominations and Designations for CAC Members - For subsequent appointments to the CAC, any interested individual or organization may submit a nomination to PRDOH using the following digital form: https://app.smartsheet.com/b/form/c51510f7a72941a886b85401cc93b3e5.

-Nominations will be compiled and reviewed, and those with no conflict of interest will be forwarded to the CAC for recommendations to the PRDOH Secretary.
+Nominations will be compiled and reviewed.
+Those with no conflict of interest will be forwarded to the CAC for recommendations to the PRDOH Secretary.
 The nomination list will be provided to the CAC at least fifteen (15) days before a meeting of the CAC for their consideration.
-The PRDOH Secretary shall make the necessary appointments to fill vacancies on the CAC.
-When a vacancy is filled by separation or resignation, the new member shall serve for the remainder of the initial term.
+The PRDOH Secretary shall designate the necessary members to fill vacancies on the CAC.
+If a vacancy results from separation or resignation, the new member will serve the remainder of the original term.

-Separation:

-Members who are absent without justification from two (2) consecutive meetings may be removed by the Coordinating Board.
-Likewise, the CAC Coordinating Board may establish such additional criteria as may trigger separation.
-In the event of separation of members, successive nominations will be used to fill the vacancy.
+Absence /Separation - Members who are absent without justification from two

+(2) consecutive meetings (either extraordinary or regular) may be removed by the Coordinating Board.
+The Coordinating Board may also establish additional criteria that may lead to a member's separation.
+The process for successive nominations and designations will be used to fill any resulting vacancies.